German Doctors Say It's 'Highly Plausible' Pussy Riot Activist Was Poisoned

 Eckardt said tests they did on Verzilov failed to find any trace of the toxin causing his symptoms, but that it wasn't a surprise, considering that his stomach had been pumped and six days had elapsed since he first fell ill.

-Verzilov is improving "day-by-day" and his condition is no longer life-threatening, Eckardt said, adding that he's gotten out of bed and talked to his doctors, although not about what happened.
+Verzilov is improving "day-by-day" and his condition is no longer life-threatening, Eckardt said, adding that he has gotten out of bed and talked to his doctors, although not about what happened.

 In a statement emailed to NPR, Verzilov's ex-wife, Pussy Riot member Nadezhda Tolokonnikova, said he is "still disoriented and not fully with us."